EEN421/EEN421.github.io/_posts/2024-02-12-Rpi-Soil-Sensor-2.0-Part-2-(Under-Construction!).md

 # Introduction and Use Case:

 This follows up on a previous post where we [built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/).
-What next? how do we read that data and get it into a Log Analytics Workspace? &#129300;
+What next?
+How do we read that data and get it into a Log Analytics Workspace? &#129300;

-Some advanced readers may have thought to make a diagnostics settin in the IoT Hub to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics &#128200;) but _not the actual message data_ make it into the **AzureDiagnostics table** in a workspace (good guess though, that was my first move too &#128527;).
+Some advanced readers may have thought to make a diagnostics setting in the IoT Hub to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics &#128200;) but _not the actual message data_ make it into the **AzureDiagnostics table** in a workspace (good guess though, that was my first move too &#128527;).

 As our title suggests, the best way to get our IoT Sensor messages from IoT Hub into a Log Analytics workspace is from **IoT Hub** through a **Service Bus**, and into a **Logic App** which can parse the 'message' data, then finally send it to a **Log Analytics Workspace**, like this: